airmeter-io/website/build-esp8266-firmware.markdown

     Leaving...
     Hard resetting via RTS pin...

-Finally the Web UI must be flashed to the device which can be achieved as follows:-
+Finally the web interface must be flashed to the device which can be achieved as follows:-

 	chmod a+x flash-web-partition.sh
 	./flash-web-partition.sh /dev/ttyUSB5